Photo: Bekka Mongeau

 The Lander Pet Connection is dedicated to saving the lives of homeless Lander-area animals as well as being a support system for the human-animal bond in our community.
 We are helping people with pets and pets without people.
 The LPC is compassion and kindness in action and your generous donations drive our life-saving mission!

-• Lander Pipe Band (NEW)
+• Lander Pipe Band

 • Lander Presents